 AMI Certified Math Educational Products

-The following manufacturers create their products based on Association Montessori Internationale blueprints.
+The following manufacturers create their materials based on Association Montessori Internationale blueprints.
 This association is the body that oversees Montessori programming and associations worldwide.
 AMI ensures a high quality standard and offers consistency between the products you will be using at home and what your children will engage with in the classroom.

 - This site offers international shipping, and has fast become one of the most popular distributors of Montessori materials